-Marten's current research focuses on Russian foreign and security policy.
-She has two major projects underway: a counterfactual analysis of what would have happened if NATO hadn't expanded to include Poland and the Baltic states, and an exploration of how informal network politics encourage anti-Western nationalism.
-She writes frequently about current events, with recent articles in ForeignAffairs.com, the Washington Post's Monkey Cage Blog (for example, here, here, here, here, and here), the Huffington Post, USA Today, the European Leadership Network, and the New America Foundation's Weekly Wonk.
+Marten's current research focuses on Russia.
+She has two major projects underway: a counterfactual analysis of the impact of NATO expansion, and a comparative historical analysis of the Russian intelligence state and its Soviet roots.
+She writes frequently about current events, with recent articles in The Washington Quarterly, ForeignAffairs.com, the Washington Post's Monkey Cage Blog (for example, here, here, here, here, and here), the Ballots & Bullets Blog, the Huffington Post, and USA Today, and a new PONARS-Eurasia policy memo.

 She has appeared on the The Daily Show (extra web content here) with Jon Stewart, the Charlie Rose Show with guest host Richard Haass, the Rachel Maddow show and The Last Word with Lawrence O'Donnell on MSNBC, CNN International, PBS NewsHour Weekend with Hari Sreenivasan (here, here and here), NPR's All Things Considered with Audie Cornish, Fresh Air with Terry Gross and Here and Now with Robin Young, WNYC's The Takeaway with John Hockenberry and Todd Zwillich, Minnesota Public Radio's Daily Circuit with Kerri Miller, KPFK's (Los Angeles) Background Briefing with Ian Masters, the BBC World Service, Bloomberg TV and Radio, China Business Network (Shanghai), Globo TV Brazil, and Monocle 24 UK.
 Her interviews appear in Newsweek, Nezavisimaya Gazeta (Russia), and Forbes.com.